Jim Gordon (character): Fictional character biography

 Of Scottish descent, Gordon had served in the United States Marine Corps prior to becoming a police officer.
 In most versions of the Batman mythos, Jim Gordon is at one point or another depicted as commissioner of the Gotham City Police Department.
 Gordon frequently contacts Batman for help in solving various crimes, particularly those committed by supervillains.
-Generally it is Gordon who uses the Bat-signal to summon Batman, and it has become a running joke of sorts that the Dark Knight will often disappear in the middle of the discussion when Gordon's back is turned.
-Gordon is usually depicted with silver or red hair, eyeglasses, and a mustache.
-In most incarnations, he is seen wearing a trenchcoat, necktie, and on occasion, a fedora hat.
+Generally it is Gordon who uses the Bat-signal to summon Batman, and it has become a running joke of sorts that Batman will often disappear in the middle of the discussion when Gordon's back is turned.
+Gordon is usually depicted as Caucasian with silver or red hair, eyeglasses, and a mustache.
+In most appearances, he is seen wearing a trenchcoat, necktie, and on occasion, a fedora hat.
 He is also sometimes pictured with a cane, although it is not revealed why he uses it.
 Because DC Comics retconned its characters' history in the 1985 miniseries Crisis on Infinite Earths, and because of different interpretations in television and film, the details of Gordon's history vary from story to story.

-He has been married twice; first to Barbara Eileen Kean and then to Sarah Essen.
+He has been married twice; first to Barbara Kean and then to Sarah Essen.